ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Meeting Length**: 30-60 minutes

-### 3 month catch up
+### Three month catch up
 For new hires and especially junior engineers starting their first job, I have introduced a "three month catchup".
 This meeting provides the opportunity to sit down with a new employee in a more focused session.
 A developer starting their first job may.

 When things are going well this meeting helps to promote continued flow.
 When things are not going well it provides an opportunity to provide constructive feedback in a more formal manner.
 At times I have utilized meeting as a mini performance review.
-If you are conducting frequnet one-on-ones (as I know you are) then this meetings will be pretty straight forward
+If you are conducting frequent one-on-ones (as I know you are) then this meetings will be pretty straight forward

 1-2 weeks before the meeting, I conduct a quick 10-15 minute overview discussion of the meeting.
 Where we go over the agenda and topics.